 vtgateis responsible for accepting queries and routing them to the proper tablet, breaking up the query, and dispatching it to multiple tablets if needed.

 - The entire cluster is controlled by a

 vtctldinstance, a management interface that our internal systems communicate with to perform administrative operations.

-While this section of the article provides a brief introduction to some of the Vitess components used by PlanetScale, you can find a more in-depth explanation in our Vitess for the rest of us article, or in the Vitess documentation.
+While this section of the article provides a brief introduction to some of the Vitess components used by PlanetScale, you can find a more in-depth explanation in our What is Vitess: resiliency, scalability, and performance article, or in the Vitess documentation.

 Containers provide a way to host applications and systems in an easily distributable format, regardless of the host system they may be running on.
 Kubernetes is an orchestration tool that provides a way for infrastructure engineers to define the containers and resources they need to run those applications and keep them online.
 When running in a cluster, Kubernetes will attempt to automatically distribute the load of your application across multiple hosts, as well as handle outages by automatically spinning up new resources to address offline ones as needed.
 Individual resources in Kubernetes are known as pods, which are collections of one or more containers running within the cluster.

 Each of the Vitess components described in the previous section can be run within a Kubernetes environment, combining the benefits of resilient infrastructure with the horizontal scalability of Vitess for each database on PlanetScale.

 Kubernetes is used by PlanetScale internally to spin up the necessary resources to host databases within Vitess clusters.
 Each database within PlanetScale gets its own dedicated Vitess cluster to run your database, including all of the necessary infrastructure required to keep it online and resistant to failures.
 When you create a database, we signal to our own Kubernetes environment that we need to create a new Vitess cluster.
 Once your database is created, it has at least one